ansible-collections/ibm_zos_ims/docs/source/modules/ims_command.rst

           ims_member_messages
-              | ['Messages from the IMS instance in which the command was routed.']
+            | Messages from the IMS instance in which the command was routed.

               | **returned**: sometimes

               | **type**: dict